RickStrahl/jquery-resizable/readme.md

 ### License
 Licensed under the MIT License.
 There's no charge to use, integrate or modify the code for this project.
 You are free to use it in personal, commercial, government and any other type of application.

-All source code is copyright West Wind Technologies, regardless of changes made to them.
+All source code is copyright &copy; Rick Strahl, West Wind Technologies, regardless of changes made to them.
 Any source code modifications must leave the original copyright code headers intact.

 ### Warranty Disclaimer: No Warranty!